mjpost/nematus-train/README2.md

 Then, preprocess the training, dev and test data:

-  ./preprocess.sh
+  preprocess.sh

 Then, start training: on normal-size data sets, this will take about 1-2 weeks to converge.
 Models are saved regularly, and you may want to interrupt this process without waiting for it to finish.

-  ./train.sh
+  train.sh

 Given a model, preprocessed text can be translated thusly:

-  ./translate.sh
+  translate.sh

 Finally, you may want to post-process the translation output, namely merge BPE segments, detruecase and detokenize:

-  ./postprocess-test.sh < data/newsdev2016.output > data/newsdev2016.postprocessed
+  postprocess-test.sh < data/newsdev2016.output > data/newsdev2016.postprocessed